Loewe (fashion brand): Locations

 Loewe stores are located worldwide.
 In 2014, Loewe's then-143 stores were concentrated mainly in Spain and Japan, which respectively had 37 and 27 locations.
-The first London shop opened in 1963, on Mayfair's Mount Street.

-Loewe opened its first American store in New York, a three-story shop at the Trump Tower, in 1983; it closed 1993.
 Today, the company has at least seven stores in the US: Miami's Design District (since 2016), the Wynn in Las Vegas (since 2018), New York (since 2019), Rodeo Drive in Los Angeles (since 2022), Bal Harbor in Florida, Boston, and River Oaks District in Houston.

 In 2016, Loewe opened Casa Loewe Madrid, the brand's first flagship in Madrid and – with 10750 sqft – its largest store in the world.
 It is located in the ground floor of the company's head office in a landmark 19th-century building.
 In 2019, Loewe outgrew its London store in Mount Street and opened Casa Loewe at 41-42 New Bond Street.

 With 41 stores in Mainland China, high profile expansions include Loewe Perfumes in Deji Plaza, Nanjing in 2022 and Loewe Gaozhai, a Casa Loewe concept, in Taikoo Li, Chengdu in 2024.